jamescosborn/zoo-app/README.md

 So, I've been working here long enough to see that this zoo is in trouble.
 We only have 3 animals, we're located under an overpass in a sketchy part of town, and maybe a dozen people visit us every day.

 Here is my proposal to turn this place around.
-We slightly tweak our theme in a way to bring in more paying visitors, and then we charge $80 a ticket instead of $20.
+We switch up our theme in a way to bring in more paying visitors, and then we charge $80 a ticket instead of $20.

 We need to play to our strengths.
 We're a spooky petting zoo under a highway overpass.
 Let's tweak this whole petting zoo thing and become a "Death Metal Petting Zoo."